lgeorgieff/javascript/closure_tools/closure_compiler/README.md

 ## Define a Node.js Module
 Now since we have the possbility to use external values and to export internal values we can implement a clean solution of exposing functionality as a Node.js module.
 For this we have to make the _module.exports_ object property visible to the closure compiler by passing it through an [externs file](externs.js).
 In the [compiled script](advanced_optimizations_export_2.js) we finally export the functionality to the _module.exports_ object property by using a quoted string as property name.
 This way of exposing functionality as a Node.js module is much cleaner as the first shown example when using a warning whitelist file.

-## Node.js Closure compiler Externs
+## Node.js Closure Compiler Externs
 #TODO: https://github.com/dcodeIO/node.js-closure-compiler-externs

 # JSDoc Annotations Used by the Closure Compiler